ContextPilot: Fast Long-Context Inference via Context Reuse: Evaluation

 We omit additional baselines that achieve comparable performance to those above. (iv)~\textsc{HiCache}~\cite{xie2025stratahierarchicalcontextcaching} extends RadixCache by expanding prefix caches to lower-tier memory; since it directly builds on RadixCache, we compare against RadixCache instead. (v)~\textsc{RAGCache} adopts a similar radix-tree structure at document granularity and shows comparable performance to RadixCache.
 It is not open-sourced and thus excluded from our evaluation.

 Our evaluation is conducted on two GPU clusters: (1) a 16×~H100 GPU cluster and (2) a 12×~A6000 GPU cluster.
 For all baselines, we tune system parameters for optimal performance and accuracy, aligning our configurations with the best results reported in their respective papers.
+We set $\alpha = 0.001$ for the distance metric in \autoref{eq:distance_metric} across all experiments.